brgotting/my-portfolio/readme.md

-# Portfolio
+# Portfolio Project
+### HTML and CSS Exercise for Epicodus

+**By Blake Gotting**

 ## Description
 End of week one project to prove basic understanding of this week's concepts.
+A basic website built using week one spacial techniques such as floats, columns, classes, etc.

 ![Screenshot](img/Screenshotrm.jpg)

-# Author
-**Blake Gotting**

 ### GH-pages link
 https://github.com/brgotting/my-portfolio

+##Setup
+Clone this repository.

+## Tech Used
+HTML

+CSS

+Bootstrap

+Atom

-## Setup
+## Legal
-Code uses HTML, CSS, and Bootstrap.
+Copyright (c) 2018 Blake Gotting

 ## License
 MT